doesnotsitproperly/bottle-o-piss/README.md

 Finally, a Minecraft mod that lets you piss

+Adds:
+- `/piss` command, which spawns a yellow, nausea-inducing area of effect
-Adds a `/piss <number>` command, which gives you yellow splash potions of nausea
+- `/pissbottles <number>` command, which gives you yellow splash potions of nausea